solliancenet/challenge-big-data-vis/hands-on-lab/big-data-viz-challenge.md

 ![Sample Completed  Power BI Report](media/pbi-desktop-full-report.png 'Sample Completed  Power BI Report')

+### Tasks to complete

+- Task 1: Obtain the JDBC connection string to your Azure Databricks cluster
+- Task 2: Connect to Azure Databricks using Power BI Desktop
+- Task 3: Create Power BI report

+### Exit criteria

+- you have a working connection to the databricks server
+- you have created a PBIX Report with the 3 visualizations

 ##### Hints, Tips, and Resources

 -   the Azure Databricks connection should use **direct query** mode
--   the Azure databricks conenction should use **token** for the user name and the password is the same as the Access token we generated from Azure Data Factory
+-   the Azure databricks connection should use **token** for the user name and the password is the same as the Access token we generated from Azure Data Factory
 -   All visualizations should be linked and provide cross filter functionality
 -   Feel Free to experiment with or create alternate visualizations